BorisTheBrave/sylves/docs/articles/creating.md

 * <xref:Sylves.PlanarPrismModifier> - converts a flat 2d grid into a 3d grid by making multiple layers
 * <xref:Sylves.WrapModifier> - causes a grid to wrap at the edges

+## Relatives

+There are some methods that will convert a grid into a related grid.
+All grids support creating a [dual grid](concepts/dual.md) and [diagonal grid](concepts/diagonal.md).

+Some grids have additional methods, such as [`HexGrid.GetChildTriangleGrid`](xref:Sylves.HexGrid.GetChildTriangleGrid) to relevant relatives.

 ## Write your own grid

 `IGrid` is of course an interface, and ultimately you can create your own implementations.
 Many of the more complex methods can be forwarded to methods in `DefaultGridImpl` which provides basic implementations.